 In some cases, the restructuring may be already in place or underway.
 Some employers already know that employees are very unlikely to be needed next September when the furlough scheme ends and may proceed with redundancies now.
 This may be influenced by the fact that from July employers will have to contribute 10% towards furlough salary rising to 20% August and September (plus NICs and pension contributions).

 Employers do not have to do rehire and furlough, but they can do so.
 They will need to consider this, if the employee requests it.
 Redundancy processes which were ongoing or subject to an appeal mean that employees may be able to challenge the fairness of selection for redundancy if furlough was not considered as an alternative.
 Agreement to re-furlough is always at the employer and employee’s discretion provided they can agree the terms.

-The employer has to assess the likelihood of having to repeat the redundancy process again in 2021 if economic pressures necessitate this.
 In the decision-making process, employers will have to evaluate pressure from existing staff to help previous colleagues as leaving employees unemployed when furlough is at least an option may affect the morale of remaining staff.

 Employees with two years’ continuous service are entitled to statutory redundancy payments based on a multiplier of:

 - half a week's pay for each year of employment up to age of 22;